Requirements for Law School

 Minimum requirements for entry to law schools are set by each institution.
-Law schools take particular account of grades, scores on the LSAT, depth and breadth of curriculum, and involvement in extracurricular activities that require responsibility and leadership.
-Acquiring a broad-based liberal arts education will satisfy the kind of curricular background law schools seek, but students may wish to take courses which emphasize the development of skills in communication, both written and oral, and logical analysis, as well as law-related courses.
+Law schools take particular account of grades, scores on the LSAT and involvement in extracurricular activities that require responsibility and leadership.
+Acquiring a broad-based liberal arts education will satisfy the kind of curricular background law schools seek, but students may wish to take courses which emphasize the development of skills in communication, both written and oral, and logical analysis as well as law-related courses.

-Preparation for law school demands focus on academic achievement, including development of skills in writing, speaking and logical analysis, but not to the exclusion of other facets of campus life.
-Prelaw students at Hamilton participate in volunteer organizations such as HAVOC (Hamilton Action Volunteer Outreach Coalition), athletics, student government and the more than 70 student clubs and organizations that flourish on campus.
-Moreover, the environment for learning at Hamilton, while competitive, is also cooperative as students enrolled in the same courses often study together and contribute to each other’s learning.
+Preparation for law school demands focus on academic achievement, including development of skills in writing, speaking, and logical analysis, but not to the exclusion of other facets of campus life.
+Prelaw students at Hamilton participate in volunteer organizations such as HAVOC (Hamilton Action Volunteer Outreach Coalition), athletics, student government, and the more than 70 student clubs and organizations that flourish on campus.
+Moreover, students benefit from cooperative learning as students enrolled in the same courses often study together and contribute to each other’s understanding of the material.
 Focus on academics and participation in campus life each help to optimize students’ chances for success in entering their career of choice.

 - A meeting for first-year students interested in pursuing careers in law is held during the fall semester.
 During that meeting, students subscribe to an email list so that they can receive information of interest through campus email.
 After that meeting, initiative is left to the student.